-- 1. All fundraisers must be approved by the Principal. - 2.
-The Principal must be notified and give approval before any planning, booking of dates, and solicitation of volunteers commences. - 3.
+- 1. All fundraisers must be approved by the principal. - 2.
+The principal must be notified and give approval before any planning, booking of dates, and solicitation of volunteers commences. - 3.
 The fundraising year is July 1 through June 30. - 4.
-Each fundraiser cannot conflict with the dates and plans of other classes, teams, clubs, or St. Pius X School Friends, and must stay within the original anticipated timeframe or seek additional approval. - 5.
-There can be no direct fund solicitation of individuals or businesses for a particular project without approval of the school office. - 6.
-All raffles must have approval at least 2 weeks prior to the event. - Items to be purchased with fundraiser profits must have prior administrative approval or will be held unspent until such approval is given. - 8.
+Each fundraiser cannot conflict with the dates and plans of other classes, teams, clubs, or St. Pius X School Friends, and must stay within the originally anticipated timeframe or seek additional approval. - 5.
+There can be no direct fund solicitation of individuals or businesses for a particular project without approval of the school office.

+- 6. All raffles must have approval at least 2 weeks prior to the event. - 7.
+Items to be purchased with fundraiser profits must have prior administrative approval or will be held unspent until such approval is given. - 8.
 All funds raised by any fundraiser must be turned into the Business Office within three days of the conclusion of the fundraiser event. - 9.
 "Services-rendered" fundraisers, such as bake sales, car washes and pasta dinners are encouraged. - 10.
 Expenses related to any fundraiser must be supported by appropriate (original) receipts or invoices.
 Expenses will be reimbursed by check from the Business Office. - 11.
-Fundraisers that use the name of St. Pius X School cannot be for the benefit of, or on behalf of, any individual person.
+Fundraisers that use the name of St. Pius X School cannot be for the benefit of, or on behalf of, any individual person. - 12.
+The school principal and pastor have the final say regarding spending,

-18. SUPERVISION BEFORE/AFTER SCHOOL
+18. SUPERVISION BEFORE/AFTER CARE